Things to do

 Driving and trail-bike riding

-Mount Mee section offers three different 4WD forest drive opportunities.
+The northern section (Mount Mee section) offers three different opportunities for 4WD forest driving.
 Visit the Journeys page for the full details of the forest drives within this section of the park.

 See the Mount Mee forest drives and trails map for roads accessible to four-wheel drive vehicles and trail bikes.
-Vehicles, including trail bikes, are permitted on all forest drives and unsealed roads in Mount Mee section unless otherwise signed.
+Vehicles, including trail bikes, are permitted on the forest drives and unsealed roads in the northern section (Mount Mee section) unless otherwise signed.

 Vehicle permits are not required; however, all vehicles (including trail bikes) must be registered and driven by a licensed driver.

 Please obey all park closure notices.
-Mount Mee is closed after heavy rain—check, park alerts before visiting for the latest information about park access, closures and conditions.
+The northern section of the park (Mount Mee section) is closed after heavy rain—check park alerts before visiting for the latest information about park access, closures and conditions.

-There are no four-wheel-driving or trail-bike riding opportunities in the South D’Aguilar section of the park.
+There are no four-wheel-driving or trail-bike riding opportunities in the southern section of the park.
 Sealed roads wind through the southern section of the park.

 Mount Nebo Road

-A beautiful scenic drive that winds through eucalypt forest, travels through the park past Mount Nebo township to Mount Glorious.
-There are several lookouts along the way.
+A beautiful scenic drive travels through the park to Mount Nebo and Mount Glorious townships.
+The sealed road winds through varied eucalypt forest types and passes several lookouts along the way.
 Return to Brisbane along the same road or via Samford–Mount Glorious Road.

 The Northbrook Parkway